-Roof assessments are among the most valuable observations a home inspector can provide for a prospective home buyer in the pre-purchase inspection report.
-Authoritative judgments about if and when a roof may need replacement can have a significant impact on price negotiations and/or the buyer’s planning.
+Roof assessment and drainage system are among the most valuable observations a home inspector can provide for a prospective home buyer in the pre-purchase inspection report.
+Judgments on when to replace a roof can affect negotiations and planning.

 The primary reasons for replacing a shingle roof include: